SCOPE OF THIS CHAPTER

 - The social worker for another other children in the placement;

-- The supervising social worker linked to the foster carer, and his or her manager;
+- The supervising social worker linked to the foster carer, and their manager;

 - The police;

 - Any other agency involved with the child or foster family;